 In reference to PC hardware requirements and how each platform utilizes a computer's processors to run the game.

-The hardware requirements to run the PC version are less demanding than the PCSX2 version.
+The hardware requirements to run Silent Hill 2: Enhanced Edition are less demanding than the PCSX2 version.
 However, in order to fix the sound looping bug in the PC version, the processor affinity for the game must be set to run on a single core, which limits how many processors can be used for performance.
 If using a relatively-new PC, the game should run smoothly and without issue even on a single core.

 PCSX2 can utilize all processors of a computer to run the game.
-However, the hardware requirements to run the PCSX2 version are more demanding than the PC version.
+However, the hardware requirements to run the PCSX2 version are more demanding than Silent Hill 2: Enhanced Edition.
 If you have a gaming-centric PC, the PCSX2 version should run smoothly and without issue.
-As time goes on and better hardware is included standard in general consumer-grade PCs, the PCSX2 version will have a broader compatibility for most users.
+As time goes on and better hardware is included standard for consumer-grade PCs, the PCSX2 version will have broader compatibility for users.

 In reference to each platform's bugs and oversights.

-The Enhanced Edition version is constantly fixing bugs--both those inherent to the PC version and bugs found within all versions of the game--with each update release.
-Additionally, features are continually be introduced to the Enhanced Edition version that restore visuals elements back to that of the PS2 version.
+Silent Hill 2: Enhanced Edition is continually fixing issues—both those inherent to the PC version and issues that are found within all versions of the game—with each update release.
+Additionally, features are continually be introduced to restore/match visual elements to that of the PlayStation 2 version, and beyond.